bgdawes/dotfiles/linux_documentation/linux_notes.md

 ## vpn {#vpn}

-Quick notes:
+### Connect to Windscribe VPN

+This whole section needs to be updated.
+None of the ktorrent stuff applies.
+Also there is a lot to cut, summarize.

 Edit file: /var/run/NetworkManager/resolv.conf and change the address after nameserver to 1.1.1.1

-Start / enable service
+DONT DO THIS STEP ANYMORE Start / enable service
 `# systemctl start systemd-resolved.service`

 Check to confirm you can still connect to the innernette